The best hotels in Lake District

 The other classic error is driving to Bellagio in July.
 The SP583 coast road from Lecco takes 45 minutes on a quiet day and over 2 hours in peak summer.
 Take the train to Varenna-Esino station (1 hour 10 minutes from Milan) and the ferry from there instead.
 You'll arrive calmer and you'll have seen more of the lake.

-Lake District's best neighborhoods
+Lake District's best hotel regions

 Lake Como is the star of the show.
 Bellagio, Varenna, and Tremezzo give you the classic waterfront experience without the chaos of Como city center.
 If you want fewer crowds and a slower pace, Lake Maggiore and Lake Garda are genuinely worth considering.